Jay B: Family

+Car accident

 On September 12, 2014, he was involved in a minor car accident while the driver was trying to change lanes to avoid a parked car when a bus came up behind, causing their car to hit a van.
 Neither Jay B nor his staff suffered major injuries.
 In 2016, he was unable to participate in several Got7's Fly Tour concerts and a M!Countdown performance due to a spinal disc injury.
-He returned for the Fly in Singapore concert at the Suntec Singapore Convention & Exhibition Centre on June 24, showing a full recovery.
+He returned for the Fly in Singapore concert at the Suntec Singapore Convention & Exhibition Centre on June 24, two months after the injury.

+Education

 Jay B majored in film at Konkuk University.

-In February 2023 it was reported that he was serving as a public service worker for his mandatory military service.
+Artistry

+Jay B has cited D'Angelo as the artist that inspired him to take on singing and music composition.
+He also likes Ray Charles, and R&B and soul music from South America.
+Although he has listened to a variety of different genres to produce music for Got7, for his solo work he prefers R&B, influenced by soul and lo-fi.
+Regarding his second persona, Def., he has described it as a way to release the music he really likes and experiment with songs not catering to the general public.
+Def. tends to create "something very up close and personal ... in the R&B, alternate pop and indie genres."
+Vogue Korea commented that "While Jay B in Got7 is as powerful and refreshing as the moment when you open a can of soda, Def. is as mellow as a dawn after a dewy night.

+To write lyrics, he first senses the song's mood, then thinks about past events, current experiences, or things he has seen in movies or read in books.